 Week 3: How to Get More Views and Traffic to Your Blog

 The first thing you need to do if you want to write blog posts that matter is understand your audience.
 Does your audience consist mainly of 25-34 year old travelers who are seeking a career break to travel?
 Or is your primary demographic new mothers looking for advice on childrearing?
 Or maybe you are speaking to mainly a group of fitness enthusiasts in search of new fitness and health tips?

-Regardless of which niche you are writing to, the first thing you’ll want to do is define your target demographic, and try to be as specific as you can.
+Regardless of which niche you are addressing, the first thing you’ll want to do is define your target demographic, and try to be as specific as you can.
 Rather than “travelers,” identify these travelers further.
 Are they adventure travelers, budget travelers, luxury travelers, travelers with a fear of flying, travelers with children, travelers with disabilities, gap year travelers,… you get the idea.
 The more specific you can get with who your target demographic is, the easier it will be for you to write blog posts that matter to that specific demographic.